Using query parameters

 %

-SELECT * FROM TR LIMIT {{Int32(lim, 10)}}
+SELECT * FROM TR LIMIT {{Int32(lim, 10, description="Limit the number of rows in the response", required=False)}}

-Use Pipes API endpoints with dynamic parameters
+Use Pipes API Endpoints with dynamic parameters

-When using a Data Pipes API endpoint that uses parameters, pass in the desired parameters.
-Using the example above where lim sets the amount of maximum rows you want to get, the request would look like this:
+Using the previous example where lim sets the amount of maximum rows you want to get, the request would look like this:

-Using a data Pipes API endpoint containing dynamic parameters
+Using a data Pipes API Endpoint containing dynamic parameters

 curl -d https://api.tinybird.co/v0/pipes/tr_pipe?lim=20&token=....